aionnetwork/aion-docs/developers/fundamentals/deploy/maven-cli.md

 ## Get Contract Address

 You can get the `contract address` of the contract by getting the receipt of your `transaction hash`.
-Aion4j maven plugin can [auto-fill result cache](https://github.com/bloxbean/aion4j-maven-plugin/wiki/Client-side-signing-with-private-key-&-property-auto-fill-with-result-cache#2-property-auto-fill-with-result-cache-for-remote-kernel) for remote kernel, which means it will stores the transaction hash of the last transaction.
+Aion4j maven plugin can [auto-fill result cache](https://github.com/bloxbean/aion4j-maven-plugin/wiki/Client-side-signing-with-private-key-&-property-auto-fill-with-result-cache#2-property-auto-fill-with-result-cache-for-remote-kernel) for remote kernel, which means it stores the transaction hash of the last transaction.

 Run the following to get the receipt of the most recent transaction: